permutationlock/zimpl/README.md

 The idea behind `zimpl` is to try and get the best of both worlds:
- - Library writers define interfaces and require an interface implementation to be passed alongside each generic parameter.
+ - Library writers define interfaces and require an interface implementation alongside each generic parameter.
- - Library consumers must define interface implementations, but if a type has declarations matching an interface then the implementation can be inferred via a default constructor.
+ - Library consumers may infer interface implementations using the default constructor.

 ```Zig
 const Server = struct {